dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 ### [Wherefore Sees Rising](#wherefore-sees-rising)

 However, that's not to say that we didn't understand what was going on around us.
-I believe that ancient humanity was well aware of rising sea levels, since this is something they'd definitely be able to mark and measure over the course of three or so generations.
+In my opinion, ancient humanity was well aware of rising sea levels, since this is something they'd definitely be able to mark and measure over the course of three or so generations.
 At times, the sea was rising at a rate of 10m every 300-500 years.
 That's really